solarbirdy/ambient-hvac/README.md

 CURRENT STATE

-Version 0.6 Alpha.
+Version 0.65 Alpha.
 This should not be seen as a simple package to install; it's not, at least not yet.
 It should be seen as base code which can be used to implement a similar solution specific to your location.
 I don't even consider this feature-complete, though all implemented functionality works as it should and most of it (everything except data cacheing) has some months of testing.

+CHANGELOG

+Version 0.65 adds "spring" and "fall" modes, which open the air exchange system hourly for an hour through the day, thus distributing open times across a range of temperatures.
+They also never suggest zone/window opening/closures, thus reducing unnecessary screen clutter.
+It also lets you set the initial startup season in the configuration file, listing the options.
+(The default was and still is "summer."
+Exposing this does virtually nothing since it's used literally once.)

 Version 0.6 adds a configuration file that actually works (on my machine lol), a substantial refactoring and consolidation of the code base (including a lot, and I do mean a lot, of redundant code elimination), the ability to name your air sensor pairs, and fixes a bunch of bugs.
 Basically, this is the long overdue "next drop" I promised early in the plague.